fareezmurad/Notes/README.md

 # My Private Notes

-This repository contains my personal notes on JavaScript, which I am learning through various sources including online courses, books, and tutorials.
-These notes include examples and explanations of various JavaScript concepts and techniques.
+This repository contains my personal notes, which I am learning through various sources including online courses, books, and tutorials.
+These notes include examples and explanations of various concepts and techniques.

 ## Table of Contents